 In interpreting Motorsport regulations and specifications "what is not specifically permitted is disallowed" is the normal concept in keeping with the French regulations on which all motor sporting regulations are based.
+(Refer GCR 226)

-A. With effect from 2023 the respective championship and challenge competitions will be based on Elapsed Time (ET) classes.
+A. With effect from 2024 the respective championship and challenge competitions will be based on Elapsed Time (ET) classes.
 These classes will have a minimum and maximum permissible ET.
 Vehicles on the other hand will fall into a category, which will govern the applicable construction and safety requirements of that vehicle.
-Therefore, vehicles from multiple categories will be permitted to enter any championship or challenge and will compete in classes based on the ET run during dial-in sessions.
+Therefore, vehicles from multiple categories will be permitted to enter any championship or challenge and will compete in classes based on the ET run during dial-in / qualifying sessions.

-B. The following Championships and Challenges can be run under approved SSRs from 2023:
+B. The following Club, Regional and Nationals Championships can be run under approved SSRs:

-National Challenge
+National Championship